Image size 1600x900. Swimmer holding a steady pace in a lap pool.

 How hard should the pace repeats feel?

 Moderate effort.
-You should be able to repeat the same pace on every 75.
+You should stay in control and be able to repeat the same pace on every 75.

 What if I cannot hold pace?

-Add 10 seconds of rest or reduce the number of repeats.
+Add 10 seconds of rest first.
+If pace still drops, reduce the number of repeats.

 Should I use a pace clock?